sourmash-bio/sourmash/doc/sourmash-internals.md

 built with `hp` in the param string, e.g. `sourmash sketch protein -p hp`.

 ## Manifests

+Manifests are catalogs of sketches: they include most of the information about a sketch, except for the actual hashes.
+The idea of manifests is that you can use them to identify *which* sketches you are interested in before actually working with them (loading them, for example).

 sourmash makes extensive use of signature manifests to support rapid selection and lazy loading of signatures based on signature metadata